Manechka4475/maria-nefedyeva-resume/maria-nefedyeva-uxdesign-resume.md

 Insight Global for Costco Wholesale | 09/2017 -01/2018

 - Create pleasant cross platform digital shopping experience for Costco customers through website, mobile app and e-mails while maintaining corporate style and consistency.
 - Collaborate with Design and Marketing teams to constantly enhance the effectiveness of promotions and campaigns.
-Work independently to drive the assigned project to featured area.
 - Contribute to team efforts on improving web accessibility and meeting WCAG Level AA standards.
 - Enjoy a creative iterative process in fast-paced work environment
 - Accurately plan, prioritize and estimate assigned work under constant deadline constraints.
 Manage multiple projects with vary deadlines.